thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         **Can I BYO?**

         Yes if you would like to bring your own food and drinks on board that is completely fine.

+        (BYO food and drinks may be affected by Government restrictions due to Covid, please check at the time of your charter what the current restrictions are.)

         **I am short on time can you please help me out with catering/drinks?**